theoc3/handwriting-rating/README.md

  ## Currently working on...
   Custom EasyOCR model trained on actual handwriting data

+  Specific character support for more obvious and direct feedback.

   Integration with  <a href="https://github.com/theoc3/JapanesePractice" target="_blank" rel="noopener noreferrer">Practice python script</a>, so individual characters can be tested for exact confidence levels on an assigned character